Website Image Skip to Content

 It is important to note that not every fall from a ladder or scaffold results in a Labor Law §240(1) violation.
 The goal is to make sure workers are safe by forcing owners and contractors to provide safe workplaces, including the appropriate devices and equipment for the jobs that workers are required to do.

 Labor Law §241(6) is intended to enhance the safety precautions at construction sites by requiring compliance with the New York Industrial Code.
-The Code requires specifications for the activity being performed and the type of equipment that must be used during the activity, including personal protective equipment such as eye protection.
+The Code requires specifications for the activity and the type of equipment that must be used during the activity, including personal protective equipment such as eye protection.

 If there is a violation of a provision that requires a concrete and specific positive command and that violation causes an injury, the owner or contractor will be held responsible for the worker’s injuries.